 The traditional furniture sector continued to decline sharply.
 Peio Uhalde, Alki's Chairman, was increasingly preoccupied with the company's critical position and decided to contact the industrial designer Jean Louis Iratzoki: a working relationship began that would see the company steer its production towards new markets.

 The Emea collection resulted from the first collaboration with Jean Louis Iratzoki: the solid wood furniture perfectly highlights the expertise of Alki's master craftsmen.
 The collection drew a great deal of attention when it was presented at the Maison&Objet trade fair in Paris.
 The Laia and Kuskoa collections then followed, clearly showing Alki's new direction.

 The real transformation occurred thanks to the in-depth work of a united team.
 Going beyond the product itself, we developed a project pivoted on the brand that is deeply rooted in our values and ideas.
 By reflecting together on this project, we have enabled Alki to reinvent itself day after day.

 Under the artistic direction of Jean Louis Iratzoki, new product ranges were developed with designers Samuel Accoceberry and Patrick Norguet.
 Our creations, to which it is so easy to be emotionally attached, combined oak and natural wools.
 They began to be seen as a source of reference in the contemporary furniture market.

 Today, Alki has negotiated the bend in the road and its change of direction is truly consolidated.
 The conviviality expressed by our products is appreciated in all four corners of the world.
-Alki furnishes not only contemporary houses, traditional apartments, the MuCEM restaurant in Marseille, and the offices of Quiksilver but also the head offices of big-name brands such as Hermès and Levis Strauss.
+Alki furnishes not only contemporary houses, traditional apartments, the MuCEM restaurant in Marseille, the Louis Vuitton Foundation and the offices of Quiksilver.